How to Set License for GroupDocs.Viewer Java Using an HTTP URL

 • Validating license paths to avoid common errors

-• Performance optimization tips for better resource management
+• Performance tips for efficient resource management

 Prerequisites